-Asparagus has been considered a springgarden delicacy since Roman times.
+Asparagus has been considered a spring garden delicacy since Roman times.
 Any home gardener can grow and enjoy this vegetable.
 Asparagus is a perennial.
 If you plant and manage it properly, it will produce for 15 years or more.
-Because this crop will occupy the land for many years, you should start the asparagus bed properly: location, soil type, soil fertility, size and age of crowns and correct planting are important.
+Because this crop will occupy the land for many years, you should select the location and prepare the bed carefully.
+Location, soil type, soil fertility, size and age of crowns, and correct planting are important.

 Varieties — Mary Washington (a rust-resistant variety) is a standard variety for most home gardeners.
-The all-male hybrids Jersey Gem (cercospora leaf-spot tolerant) and Jersey Knight produce significantly more yield.
-They produce no seed; thus, no seedling asparagus, which is considered weedy, will be produced.
-Jersey Gem and Jersey Knight can be purchased only from Walker Asparagus Farms in Vineland, NJ.
-Atlas is a very large-diameter spear and is available from California Asparagus Transplants and Seed in Davis, CA.
+However, the all-male hybrids Jersey Gem (cercospora leaf-spot tolerant) and Jersey Knight produce significantly more yield.
+In addition, they produce no seed; thus, no weedy seedling asparagus.
+Atlas is another popular variety and has very large-diameter spears.

-Soil and Soil Preparation — Any well-drained soil will produce good asparagus.
-Use deep, fertile, sandy loam or loamy soil.
+Soil and Soil Preparation — Choose a site in full sun and relatively free of perennial broadleaf weeds and nutgrass.
+Any well-drained soil will produce good asparagus but it does best in deep, fertile, sandy loam or loamy soil.
 If your soil is clay, you should condition it with peat moss, leaf mold, or straw so spears will emerge straight.
 Using a raised bed is especially helpful with heavy soils.
 Have a soil test made at least 6 months before planting.
 Take soil samples 12 inches deep.
-The soil pH should be 6.0 to 6.7 because asparagus grows poorly in acid soils.
-Choose a site relatively free of perennial broadleaf weeds and nutgrass.
+Follow the directions on the soil test report to amend the soil to achieve a soil pH between 6.0 to 6.7.
+Asparagus grows poorly in acid soils.

 Start building up the organic matter (humus) content of the soil at least a year in advance of planting.
-This can be done by turning under green manure crops, animal manure, straw, peat moss, or leaf mold.
+This can be done by turning under green manure crops, composted animal manure, straw, peat moss, or leaf mold.
 Till the soil deeply several times before planting so that it will be in fine tilth at the time of planting.
 Use commercial fertilizer in addition to manures.
 Follow soil test suggestions.
-On average soils that have not been tested, broadcast 3 to 5 lb of 5-10-10 per 100 ft2 of bed.

 In eastern North Carolina, plant the crowns in February.
 In the Piedmont and Mountains, plant in late winter, after the danger of hard freezes is over, but before plant growth starts.
 Plant the crowns in a furrow 8 inches deep.
 Make the furrow wide enough to accommodate the root system of the crowns when fully spread out.
 In placing the crowns in the furrow or trench, be sure to have the buds pointing upward.
 Cover the crowns with 2 inches of soil.
 As the plants grow, pull soil around the plants gradually until the trench is filled.

-Annual Care of the Bed — Cultivate when necessary to control grass and weeds to insure a good crop of large spears.
+Annual Care of the Bed — Cultivate when necessary to control grass and weeds to ensure a good crop of large spears.
 During the harvest period, asparagus can withstand shallow cultivation.
-Most weed management can be achieved chemically.
-Check the North Carolina Commercial Vegetable Recommendations (AG-586) for current recommendations or contact your county Cooperative Extension agent.
+Use mulch to suppress weeds and if necessary follow the weed management directions in the NC Extension Gardener Handbook.